conda/conda-dot-org/blog/2023-07-28-july-releases.md

 ---

-July releases are here! 🎊 Conda 23.7.0 and conda-build 3.26.0 are now available on both `main` and `conda-forge` channels.
+The July 2023 releases are here! 🎊 Conda 23.7.0 and conda-build 3.26.0 are now available on both `main` and `conda-forge` channels.

 ## [Changes in Conda](https://github.com/conda/conda/releases/tag/23.7.0)